-A term paper is a form of academic, scholarly argumentation and analysis written according to specific formal and structural standards of academic discourse.
+A term paper is an academic, scholarly argumentation and analysis written in accordance with specific formal and structural standards of academic discourse.
 Make sure you follow the instructions outlined here.
 Contact our teaching staff whenever you have a question, but read these pages carefully first, as they will answer many of your questions.
-All information provided here is formatted according to our requirements and thus may help to get a sense of the required layout.
+All information provided here is formatted according to our requirements and is intended to help you get a sense of the required layout.